waaverecords/CmdPal.Ext.Spotify/README.md

 8. Go to the settings of the newly created app and save somewhere the value of `Client ID`.
 It is needed later.
 9. Open the Command Palette Settings and go to the Extensions section.
 Scroll down until you find the `Spotify control` section.
 10. Set the value of `Client ID` with the value saved earlier.
-11. Reload extensions (Execute the Reload command).
-12. Type `spotify` in Command Palette.
+11. Type `spotify` in Command Palette.
 You should see `Spotify control`.
 Hit `enter` and go through the login process.

 ## Contributing